-Let’s whip up a batch of fizzing baking soda paint and use the opportunity to learn about the different phases of the moon and what causes us to see only part of the moon!
-This fun moon craft lets kids get creative and learn some simple astronomy in the process.
+Whip up a batch of fizzing baking soda paint and use the opportunity to learn about the different phases of the moon and what causes us to see only part of the moon!
+This fun moon craft lets kids get creative and learn some simple astronomy.
+Explore moon phases.

-Combine a popular kitchen tool and a bit of physics for cool art and science that everyone is sure to love!
-Even take this STEAM activity outside on a lovely day.
+Combine a popular kitchen tool and a bit of physics for cool STEAM activity that everyone is sure to love!
+Even take this STEAM project outside on a lovely day.

-Three common household or classroom supplies and you have a cool summer art project.
-Make an abstract picture, make a tye-dye, or make a masterpiece with this fun STEAM activity!
+Three common household or classroom supplies and you have a fun art project.
+Make an abstract picture, make a tie-dye, or make a masterpiece with this fun STEAM activity!

 This cool salad spinner art is very easy to make with just a few simple materials.
 Combine art with science, and learn about forces.
 Gather a few simple items for this STEAM activity and let’s get started!

 Try one or both of these fun 3D papercrafts!
 Learn about how three-dimensional craft explores height, width, and depth in the space it occupies.
 These processes are called additive and subtractive (there’s a bit of math for your STEAM)!

 This may be Halloween-themed, but think about how you can change the elements to any theme!

 What is it about the properties of salt that make it awesome for use with watercolor painting?
 Find out how to make your own raised salt painting.